OpenMined/KotlinSyft/docs/syftlib/org.openmined.syft.proto/-syft-model/update-model.md

 ### Parameters

-`newModelParams` - a list of PyTorch Tensor that would be converted to syftTensor
+`newModelParams` - a list of PyTorch IValue that would be set as the current state